cmdeveloped/logs-analysis-collin/README.md

-﻿Hello again!
+# Udacity Logs Analysis!
 My name is Collin, and this is my Single Query Logs Analysis Project using Python and PostgreSQL.

 This was definitely a challenge due to having no previous database experience, but I have managed to create an internal reporting tool to answer 3 questions given by Udacity.